MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-management-and-monitoring-arc-server.md

 # Management and monitoring for Azure Arc-enabled servers

-Azure Arc-enabled servers allows you to manage your Windows and Linux physical servers and virtual machines hosted outside of Azure, on your corporate network, or other cloud provider.
+Azure Arc-enabled servers allow you to manage your Windows and Linux physical servers and virtual machines hosted outside of Azure, on your corporate network, or third-party cloud provider.
 This article will help you operate Azure Arc-enabled servers on Azure enterprise estate with centralized management and monitoring at the [platform level](/azure/cloud-adoption-framework/ready/enterprise-scale/management-and-monitoring).
 The article presents key recommendations for operations teams to maintain Azure Arc-enabled servers.

 ## Architecture